SuzanneSoy/repltest/README.md

-When the `test` submodule of this file is executed (e.g. with `raco test file.rkt`), `repltest` runs the expression after each `> ` prompt, and check they give the expected result.
+When the `test` submodule of this file is executed (e.g. with `raco test file.rkt`), `repltest` runs the expression after each `> ` prompt, and checks the expected result is produced.